 Steve with a new collector.

-Timeless art… Steve collectors stopped by to show his beautiful tats from Steve’s art.
+Timeless art… Steve’s collectors stopped by to show his beautiful tats from Steve’s art.

-It was great catching up with friends too.
-While I’ve had the pleasure of knowing Barney Davey through webinars and social media, it was nice to finally meet him and put a face with a name.
+It was great catching up with friends, too.
+While I’ve had the pleasure of knowing Barney Davey through webinars and social media, it was nice to meet him and put a face with a name finally.
 Old friends Stephen and Scott stopped by to catch up a bit.
-And I got some face time with fellow artists Eric Herrmann.
+And I got some face time with fellow artist Eric Herrmann.

 The local and always talented creative visionary Scott Sass stopped by to catch up a bit.